The Welsh coal mining community of Thomastown in the Ely Valley, Rhondda Cynon Taff

 potter and is still active in this field.
 Click here

 life of his father - I will try to get a link to that sometime in the future.
-Brian himself was capped for Wales as a schoolboy.
+As a teenager Brian himself was capped for Wales as a schoolboy rugby player.

 MAP showing the location of the ancient pathway known as the "The Roman Road" leading from Thomastown in the Ely Valley to Brynna (Llanharan) marking the southern edge of the South Wales Coalfield.
 The map also shows the location of the scenic landmarks locally referred to as "The Rocks" and the "The Tip".

 Earth image of local farms in the area surrounding Thomastown, and the